OAGi/Score/docs/test_cases/TestSuite6.md

 #### Test Assertion #6.2.10
 The end user can click the Detail Reset button of a specific BIE node to initial the values of the BIE node.
 These values are based on the corresponding CC of the BIE node.
 A confirmation dialog should be also returned in order for the end user to confirm his intension of resetting the BIE node values.

-#### Test Assertion #6.2.11
-The end user can Exclude SCs or not from the Searching Field by checking or unchecking the “Exclude SCs” checkbox accordingly.

-##### Test Assertion #6.2.11.a
-If the “Exclude SCs” checkbox is enabled (i.e., checked) the SCs are excluding from the searching field
-##### Test Assertion #6.2.11.b
-If the “Exclude SCs” checkbox is disabled (i.e., unchecked) the SCs are excluding from the searching field

 #### Test Assertion #6.2.12
 The end user can create a BIE from an end user ASCCP providing that it is in Production state.
 Check that the end user can create BIEs from both ASCCP that he owns or not.